 HEALTH CARE ASSISTANTS/PHLEBOTOMIST

-THE NEIGHBOURHOOD TEAM
+THE INTEGRATED DEVIZES TEAM

 The Clinical Commissioning Group employs community nurses who provide skilled nursing care to those patients who are housebound.
 This includes chronic illness, wound management, palliative and terminal care.
 They work alongside the surgery team and hospital-based nurses, in order to plan and deliver the care needed.